 Springboard has been in business for over 20 years and has experience working with various plastic injection molding methods.
 Our experts can help you determine which injection molding process is best based on your product design and application requirements.

 What are the Design and Engineering Considerations for Plastic Injection Molding?

 Since each plastic molding process is different, it is important that your design and tolerance requirements are compatible with injection molding and that you understand any limitations associated with the process.
 Retooling can be costly and slow down your production time, so you want to make sure you address any design concerns in the beginning to prevent issues during production.

 With more than 20 years’ experience in plastic injection molding, we know what works and what doesn’t.
 We can provide design and engineering advice, as needed, to help make manufacturing our customers’ products faster, more efficient, and less expensive.
 We can review your design and advise certain changes that will allow us to produce your plastic injection molded parts or components more efficiently, more quickly, and with better quality, without sacrificing performance.

-Various thermoplastic materials are used to manufacture custom plastic molded parts.
-We work with a wide variety of thermoplastic polymers, elastomers, and resins to create the perfect injection molded parts for your needs.
+Springboard works with a wide variety of thermoplastic polymers, elastomers, and resins to create the perfect injection molded parts for your needs.
 Our expertise with standard specialized materials and exotic resins enables us to produce plastic injection molded parts and components to match the precise specifications of any project.
 The injection molding plastics we work with most often include, among many others:

 - ABS provides high resistance to heat, chemicals and impact and has a tensile strength between 6,1000 and 6,500 psi.
 The excellent flow characteristics and high versatility of ABS makes it an ideal choice for plastic injection molding applications.